Want to encourage your kids to spend more time outside or perhaps take your home learning or kindergarten outdoors?

 These resources are unique because they have been specifically been hand illustrated by artist Kate Rijs and designed with Australian fora and fauna.
 Each scavenger hunt has been beautifully hand-painted so not only is it a stunning resource to use in your learning environment (both home and classroom), it can also be used as inspiration for nature journaling, sketching and painting.

-Included in this pack of 10 laminated A5 cards are;
+Included in this pack of 10 professionally printed, A6 sturdy cards are;

 - Sensory Scavenger hunt – focusing on the senses and 16 textures to find.
 A great activity to tune into nature using your senses and to learn the language to describe textures.